neuro-inc/neuro-examples/mnist/README.md

 curl -F binData=@img_103.jpg https://example-mnist--user.jobs.neuro-ai-public.org.neu.ro/predict
 {"data":{"names":["t:0","t:1","t:2","t:3","t:4","t:5","t:6","t:7","t:8","t:9"],"tensor":{"shape":[1,10],"values":[-3.3279592990875244,-2.659998655319214,-0.39225172996520996,-2.8468592166900635,-5.054018020629883,-5.108893394470215,-4.198001861572266,-2.7248833179473877,-2.8381588459014893,-4.701035499572754]}},"meta":{}}
 ```
+The array element with the index `2` has the highest score, as expected.

 If the testing job is no longer needed, we can simply kill it to release the resources:
 ```shell